On the deep-water and shallow-water limits of the intermediate long wave equation from a statistical viewpoint: Introduction

 \begin{remark} \rm (i) As mentioned above, in \cite{OST}, Seong, Tolomeo, and the second author proved non-normalizability of the Gibbs measure \eqref{Gx4} (with $k = 3$) for the focusing modified BO (for any cutoff size $K > 0$ on the Wick-ordered $L^2$-cutoff).
 For each fixed $\dl > 0$, the same argument allows us to prove non-normalizability of the Gibbs measure (with $k = 3$):

 \noi for the focusing modified ILW equation \eqref{gILW7} with $k = 3$.
-A straightforward modification of the argument in \cite{OST} also yields non-normalizability of the focusing\footnote{Recall our convention that by focusing, we also include the non-defocusing case, namely, \eqref{GH7} with $k \in 2\N$ and the $-$ sign on the potential energy.} Gibbs measures \eqref{GH7} for any $k \ge 3$ and $0 < \dl \le \infty$.
+A straightforward modification of the argument in \cite{OST} also yields non-normalizability of the focusing\footnote{Recall our convention that by focusing, we also include the non-defocusing case, namely, \eqref{GH7} with $k \in 2\N$.} Gibbs measures \eqref{GH7} for any $k \ge 3$ and $0 < \dl \le \infty$.
 For any $k \ge 3$ and $\dl > 0$, the same non-normalizability result also applies to the Gibbs measure:

 \noi for the focusing scaled gILW (namely, \eqref{gILW3} with the $-$ sign on the nonlinearity).

 \noi (ii) In the shallow-water limit ($\dl = 0$), the Gibbs measure $\rho_\KDV$ for the focusing gKdV (with an appropriate $L^2$-cutoff) exists up to the $L^2$-critical case ($k = 5$).
 For each $\dl > 0$, however, the Gibbs measure for the focusing scaled gILW, $\dl > 0$, is not normalizable and thus it is not possible to study the convergence problem for the Gibbs measures (as well as dynamics at the Gibbs equilibrium) in this case.
 One possible approach may be to study convergence of the truncated Gibbs measure $\wt \rho_{\dl, N}$ in \eqref{GH6} (with a Wick-ordered $L^2$-cutoff) for the frequency-truncated scaled gILW to the Gibbs measure $\rho_\KDV$ in \eqref{Gibbs5b} for the focusing gKdV \eqref{KDV3}, by taking $N \to \infty$ and $\dl \to 0$ in a related manner.
 The associated dynamical convergence problem may be of interest as well.